trisulnsm/dinodoc/trisuldocs/docs/ug/cg/tasks.md

 ### How can I view the top hosts by usage ?

-Select Dashboards -\> Hosts
+Select Dashboards -\> Current Hosts

 ### How can I view the top hosts by usage to within 3 seconds ?

 For real time traffic stats you need to use the Stabber feature.

-Select Dashboards -\> Real Time Network Traffic
+Select Dashboards -\> Real Time Traffic

-1. Click on the tag next to any host
+1. Click on the tag on the right side next to any host to open the [Key Dashboard](/docs/ug/ui/key_dashboard)

-2. Select *Real time stab: Toppers*
+2. And go to Key details module-> Real Time Stabbers-> Toppers

+   This will show you the real time toppers for the counter group of the key for the selected meter.

 ### How can I view the top MAC by TRANSMIT to within 3 seconds ?